IHACPA Conference 2025

 Workshops

 IHACPA Conference 2025 offers delegates the opportunity to attend immersive workshops.
-View our preliminary workshop program below.
+View our full workshop program below.

 Workshops are exclusive to delegates attending the conference in-person.